OguzPastirmaci/cassandra-k8s-perf/README.md

 Then we will run a mixed test.

-**NOTE:** I'm running the test on one of the Cassandra notes for simplicity.
+**NOTE:** I'm running the test on one of the Cassandra nodes for simplicity.
 Feel free to run the same test in the other nodes, too of you think running the test on one node would not saturate the cluster.

 **NOTE:** I'm using a great tool called [Kubectx](https://github.com/ahmetb/kubectx) to manage Kubernetes contexts.
 I highly recommend using it if you're working on multiple Kubernetes clusters at the same time.